 To this day… whenever I get lazy about prospecting… I can hit up my network and build my business back up in four to six months.
 I know, because I goofed off in 2015 and 2017 and had to pull myself out of the hole I dug.
 That’s real job security.

 Mentor X was private, discreet and under-the-radar.
 He’s one of those “hidden influencers” I talked about last week.
 I had to beg him to work with me.
 He’s extremely selective.
-He works with White House consultants who have access to the power corridors of Washington.
 He works with media relation types that get their clients on major networks.
 Why he chose to work with me is still a mystery to me.

 But once he committed to me, I was fully protected, well cared for and defended from the bad guys.
 I can’t count the number of times he’s helped me write back emails to clients who were trying to wheedle down my price.
 One time, a big name guru wrote me something that was just super disrespectful.
 I was dumbfounded.
 Mentor X composed an email for me.
 I sent it off and within seconds — SECONDS — big name guru called me on the phone to apologize.